RonBeavis/SE/cython/readme.txt

-This folder contains files necessary for Cython
+This folder contains files necessary for Cython.